Lilith Lorraine: Early life

 Mary Maude Dunn was born in Corpus Christi, Texas, the daughter of John Beamond "Red" Dunn and Lelia Nias Dunn.
 Her father was a Texas Ranger.
 She attended the Incarnate Word Academy in Corpus Christi, and earned a teaching certificate at age 16.
 She taught in a rural Texas school as a young woman.

 Career

+Journalism

+After marrying at the age of 18, Lorraine worked in the 1920s as a reporter for the San Francisco Examiner, and later for other west coast papers.
+During World War II she wrote for the San Antonio Evening News.

 Fiction

 Lorraine's feminist utopia novelette, The Brain of the Planet, was published as a chapbook in 1929.
 Other stories by Lorraine included "Into the 28th Century" (Science and Wonder, 1929), a time-travel story featuring artificial wombs, eugenics, inhaled nutrition, hovercraft, and a woman as President of the United States in 1955; "The Jovian Jest" (Astounding Stories, 1930), "The Celestial Visitor" (Wonder Stories, 1935), "The Isle of Madness" (Wonder Stories, 1935), "Books Hold That Line" (1935), "Entropy" (Orb, 1952), and "Ancestors" (The Avalonian, 1952).
-There may be other stories of hers, under unknown pseudonyms.
-"Three of my pen-names are masculine," she explained to a reporter in 1965, "and if the editors and publishers knew I was a woman they wouldn't pay me more than half what they do now."
+Though this represents the sum known total of Lorraine's science fiction, her work was well-received at the time of publication and Lorraine is notable for being a comparatively early example of a successful female science fiction author whose gender was not disguised.